 Are you a fan of fountains?
 And are you also in love with the "eternal city"?
 Visit Italy takes you to Rome to discover the most beautiful and famous fountains, where a souvenir photo is a must.

-Rome's fountains are only part of the wide variety of treasures scattered around the city.
-Many of them have a very long history and were designed and then built during significant periods in the history of Rome and Italy as a whole.
-In the squares and streets of the capital, you can see how important the issue of public water (and freely accessible) is, which has seen the eternal city in the vanguard since ancient times.
+The fountains of Rome are just a part of the enormous variety of treasures scattered around the city.
+Many of them have a long history and were designed and built during significant periods of Rome's and Italy's history.
+In the squares and streets of the capital, you can observe the importance of public (and free) water, a theme that has placed the Eternal City at the forefront since ancient times.

-This is how a mini-tour of the city's most famous and iconic fountains begins.
+Meanwhile, this is how a mini-journey begins among the most famous and iconic fountains of the city.

 5. Fontana della Barcaccia